fiveai/ros_comm/README.md

 The benchmarks - either the entire suite or individual tests - can be executed following the procedure described below.
 Currently, four protocols are supported: TCP, UDP, SHM and TZC.

-When executed from within the Docker containers, the benchmarks results are generated under `${HOME}/fiveshm` folder.
-Otherwise, environment variable `FIVESHM_HOME` dictates the results folder.
+When executed from within the Docker containers, the benchmarks results are generated under `${HOME}/lot` folder.
+Otherwise, environment variable `lot_HOME` dictates the results folder.

 ### Notes on provided code